 5. We know that substance abuse, mental health problems, and neurological disease are co-occurring health issues for millions of people throughout life.

-6. We know that a large proportion of people who develop SUD in adolescence and early adulthood have pre-existing mental health problems and neurological disease – meaning that they arise earlier in life, in utero and during childhood.
+6. We know that a large proportion of people who develop SUD in adolescence and early adulthood have pre-existing mental health problems and neurological disease – meaning that they arose during the person’s pre-birth development and childhood.

 https://nida.nih.gov/publications/drugfacts/genetics-epigenetics-addiction